Todt family murders: Sentence

-Anthony claimed an inability to recall the events of the murders, and also testified that his initial confession had been made under duress.
-He did eventually confess to the murders after telling a story about returning to the family home to look for a missing silver Mickey Mouse necklace belonging to his daughter Zoe.
+Anthony claimed that he was unable to recall the murders, and also testified that his initial confession had been made under duress.
+He did eventually confess to the murders after telling a story about returning to the family home to look for a missing silver Mickey Mouse necklace belonging to his daughter, Zoe.
 In 2022, Anthony Todt was sentenced to life in prison without the possibility of parole.
-In a landmark move, one year of additional incarceration was added to his sentence for animal cruelty charges stemming from his killing the family dog.
+In a landmark move, the judge added one year to his sentence for animal cruelty charges stemming from him having killed the family dog.
+Todt is serving his life sentence at the Santa Rosa Correctional Institution in Milton, Florida.